-The Government convokes the electoral body within the sixty days of the opening of the vacancy for the election of a new President of the Republic for a term of five years.
+The Government convokes the electoral body within the one hundred (100) days of the opening of the vacancy for the election of a new President of the Republic.

-The President of the Republic appoints the Prime Minister with the parliamentary majority.
-He terminates his functions on the presentation by him of the resignation of the Government.
+The President of the Republic appoints the Prime Minister.
+He terminates his functions.